keeper013/CrossCutterN/README.md

 }
 ```
 Only the injected portion is done by IL weaving instead of written in C# code.
 After a successful injection, all a developer needs to do is to copy _CrossCutterN.Advice_ assembly and the assembly that contains the declaration and implementation of injected methods (like EntryAdvice1, ExitAdvice7 in the represented code above) in to the search path of the running program (most conveniently the same folder with the injected assembly), to make sure necessary assemblies can be found by the program.

+### Object Passing

+Parameter IExecutionContext is designed for passing objects amoung injected advices, in case required.
+Any object saved in one advice may be accessed, updated or deleted by other adviced called later, even if the advices may not come from the same aspect builder.
+In other words, the IExecutionContext is shared among all advices.
+This design is for flexibility concern.

+When using this feature, please be sure to choose the key for each object in each aspect carefully, if different aspects aren't supposed to access object saved by other aspects, don't overwrite other aspects' objects by mistake.

 ### Multiple Injections to the Same Method/Property